temporalio/documentation/docs/route-tasks.md

 ## Task routing for Activity dependencies

 The Temporal service will persist Activity results as long as the results are less than 2MB in size and can be serialized for storage (which happens to be true for most Activity results).
-However, there are some scenarios where an Activity execution will do something that results in data, such as a large file, being stored directly on the host where the Worker is running.
+However, there are some scenarios where an Activity execution will do something that results in data or files being stored directly on the host where the Worker is running.
 It is also possible that the next Activity in the Workflow has a dependency on that data and needs to run on the same host.

 Let's look at a file processing Workflow example where files are downloaded, processed in some way, and then uploaded to some other location.
 If a large video file is being processed only the name of the file can persist normally.
 The file itself must persist locally on the Worker host, as it is too big for normal Temporal storage.
 This means that any future Activities that act on the video file must also take place on the host where the Worker downloaded it.

 So, how do we ensure that a Worker on the correct host will execute the next Activity that depends on the video file?
 This is accomplished in different ways depending on the SDK.

 ### Java